Heistergand/NostalgiaForInfinity_wiki/Preliminary-Setup.md

 ## Freqtrade Installation For Docker
 The Freqtrade Documentation has this part covered quite well https://www.freqtrade.io/en/stable/docker_quickstart/ I would suggest you follow this .
-Also dont bother about what you choose for the configs , we will be replacing it with something fine tuned for NFI
+Also dont bother much about what you choose for the configs , we will be replacing it with something fine tuned for NFI and give u suggestions on how to optimise it

-Configuring
+(if you want to get used to Freqtrade a bit before you get into using NFI , check this [playlist](https://www.youtube.com/playlist?list=PL0rsv4zz8BfYu-8CrOjYAEdwQY2hFBXmQ) )

 # NFI Deployment